test-to-com/phalcondbg/README.md

 But I assume that:

-1. It directly references to "scanner.h" file (which would require some sort o C preprocessor function in ZEPHIR) to extract the values, or
+1. It directly referenced the "scanner.h" file (which would require some sort o C preprocessor function in ZEPHIR) to extract the values, or
 2. That this is handed coded modification of the ZEPHIR produced files.

 In either case, ZEP to PHP translates this code (without the patch) to: